Member Organizations

 All professional accountants in the Federation of BiH (FBiH) are subject to investigative and disciplinary (I&D) procedures established by several regulatory bodies.
 The Chamber of Auditors, under the oversight of the Public Oversight Board, operates an I&D system for auditors, while the the Union of Accountants, Auditors and Financial Workers of Federation of Bosnia and Herzegovina (UAAFWFBH) is responsible for establishing an I&D system for all other professional accountants (in addition to auditors) in the jurisdiction.

-Under Article 61 of the FBiH A&A Law 2009, the Chamber of Auditors is responsible for establishing an I&D system for Authorized Auditors (AAs), which also covers UAAFWFBH members.
+Under Article 96 of the FBiH A&A Law of 2021, the Chamber of Auditors is responsible for establishing an I&D system for Authorized Auditors (AAs), which also covers UAAFWFBH members.
+It has adopted a Rulebook on Disciplinary Procedure.
 The Public Oversight Board is responsible for overseeing the Chamber in implementing its I&D system with respect to auditors.

 Republika Srpska: Partially Adopted